okwunnaanyaoku/zz_assessment/README.md

 ﻿> End-to-end analytics pipeline in BigQuery using a Bronze -> Silver -> Gold medallion architecture.

-All SQL runs in Google BigQuery.
-Tables are prefixed with `ornate-lead-479415-h3.product_analytics`.
+All SQL were ran in Google BigQuery that's why tables are prefixed with `ornate-lead-479415-h3.product_analytics`.

 ## Table of Contents
 - [Overview](#overview)